 Compensation to the operator will include operations and minor repairs.
 If individual damages, for example, a damaged fence, exceed one half price base amount, the City will compensate the extra cost according to the table below.

-Bonus system
+3.664 Bonus system

-Initially the contract contained a bonus system that provides an annual bonus of SEK 180,000 and a final bonus of SEK 6-900 if more than 4500 affiliated apartments was achieved.
+The contract contains a bonus system that provides a bonus of SEK 180,000 per year and a final bonus for a number of affiliated apartments.